len-rtz/2024-10-15-Master_Digital_Sciences-Linked_Open_Data_and_Knowledge_Graphs_WiSe_2024_20245/presentation_publication/LHKGEMR.md

 ---

-# 3 Electronic Medical Record (EMR)
+# 3 Electronic medical record (EMR)

 * EMR sometimes used interchangeably with electronic health record (EHR)

-* Some authors distinguish between these terms: EHR is comprehensive collection of EMRs
+* Some authors distinguish between these terms

+* EHR is patient-centric collection of EMRs [3, p.
+4]

+* EMR originally tool to store data *"of one or more pathological episodes concerning a patient"* [2, p.
+121]

-* EMR is information on a patient from one **TODO**
+* Newer interpretation: EMR is information on a patient from one healthcare provider [3, p.
+4]

+---

+# 3 Electronic medical record (EMR) (cont.)

-* EMRs useful as data source because they represent diseases and their symptoms in real-world environment
+* EMRs useful as data source because they represent diseases and their symptoms in a real-world environment

 * Difficult data source for four reasons:

-  1. Notes from physicians and notes less formal
+  1. Notes from physicians and nurses less formal

   2. Comorbidities, confounding factors and nuances present

   3. Associations between diseases and symptoms are statistical

-  4. Pre-filtered by physician
+  4. Pre-filtered by physicians

 ---